Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 - have a schedule to shutdown the instance at night
 - Keepass support for AWS credentials
 - (planned) use spot instances to save some money
-- (planned) provide IAM roles for easy access
+- provide IAM role for easy access
 - provide a script to connect to the bastion from your local machine

 ### Keepass Support For IAM User Credentials